huggingface/transformers/README.md

 python -m pytest -sv ./examples/
 ```

+### Do you want to run a Transformer model on a mobile device?

+You should check out our [`swift-coreml-transformers`](https://github.com/huggingface/swift-coreml-transformers) repo.

+It contains an example of a conversion script from a Pytorch trained Transformer model (here, `GPT-2`) to a CoreML model that runs on iOS devices.

+At some point in the future, you'll be able to seamlessly move from pre-training or fine-tuning models in PyTorch to productizing them in CoreML,
+or prototype a model or an app in CoreML then research its hyperparameters or architecture from PyTorch.
+Super exciting!

 ## Quick tour

 Let's do a very quick overview of PyTorch-Transformers.
 Detailed examples for each model architecture (Bert, GPT, GPT-2, Transformer-XL, XLNet and XLM) can be found in the [full documentation](https://huggingface.co/pytorch-transformers/).